 Transport is typically inexpensive and there are plenty of transport options to get you around the city, including buses, tubes, taxis and trains.
 Public transport is renowned for being extremely efficient and punctual but if you do decide to rent a car to explore, this is an inexpensive option.

 If you like the sound of living, working and exploring a country that has a lot to offer, we would love to hear from you.
 To find out more about working for Peach Aviation in Japan and the A320 Captain opportunities they have on offer, then please read the full job description for A320 Captains here.
-Alternatively, if you would like to speak to one of our specialist recruitment consultants you can contact the team on +44 (0) 2382 354300.
+Alternatively, if you would like to speak to one of our specialist recruitment consultants you can contact our team.